GeoffRothenberg/ispy/README.md

 # iSPY

 iSPY is our group's implementation of a file monitoring system.
-It uses the python library watchdog to monitor for specfic events in specfic files.
+It uses the python library watchdog to monitor for specific events in specific files.

 # Installation of Python 3 and Watchdog